justinqbui/justinqbui.github.io/_posts/2022-11-04-ML_Interview_notes.md

 - Stop when either the canary serves all the traffic (the candidate model has replaced the existing model) or when the canary is aborted.

 The key difference from A/B testing is that we don't roll out our releases randomly, we might start with a smaller market first.

+#### Interleaving Experiments
+Interleaving experiments is the process of displaying both model's recommendations (for a rec system) to an end user, and seeing which one the users prefer.
+When applying this to ranking, we know that the top result will always be clicked the most, so we can randomly assign recommendation positions to either model with equal probability.

+## Infrastructure and Tooling for MLOps
+Infrastructure helps automate processes, reducing the need for specialized knowledge and engineering time.
+Having more mature infrastructure is necessary when we scale our ML applications and data usage.

+In the ML world, infrastructure is the set of fundamental facilities that support the development and maintenance of ML systems.
+There are 4 major systems:
+- Storage and compute: The storage layer is where data is collected and stored.
+The compute layer provides the compute needed to run your ML workloads such as training a model, computing features, generating features, etc.
+- Resource management comprises tools to schedule and orchestrate your workloads to make the most out of your available compute resources.
+Examples of tools in this category include Airflow, Kubeflow, and Metaflow.
+- ML platform: This provides tools to aid the development of ML applications such as model stores, feature stores, and monitoring tools.
+Examples of tools in this category include SageMaker and MLflow.
+- Development environment: This is usually referred to as the dev environment; it is where code is written and experiments are run.
+Code needs to be versioned and tested.
+Experiments need to be tracked.

+### Storage and Compute
+The storage layer has seen a massive shift to the cloud in the past decade or so.
+Since storage is cheap, we can use something simple like S3.
+Next we move onto compute, which we can either use something simple like EC2, or Lambda if our business requirements allow us to go serverless.
+The benefit of using the cloud is two-fold, one it's easily scalable up or down as our needs change, and two it takes away alot of developer hours setting up all the infrastucture required.

+### Resource Management
+A *cron* job allows us to schedule repetitive jobs that run at fixed times. *Schedulers* are cron jobs that can handle dependencies: ie if job A suceeds, run job B, else run job C. Schedulers deal with job-type abstractions such as DAGs, priority queues, user-level quotas (i.e., the maximum number of instances a user can use at a given time), etc.

+#### ML Platform
+While the definition varies from company to company, alot of ML platforming is to provide shared infrastructure across ML applications.

+A **model store** allows us to store our models and their associated meta-data/artifacts.
+Things we want to keep track of are:
+  - *Model definition:* information required to re-create the shape of the model (ie layers of a NN).
+  - *Model parameters:* actual values of the parameters of the model.
+Combined with the definition to get the model.
+  - *Featurize and predict functions:* Given a prediction request, how do we extract features and input extracted features to get back our prediction?
+These are generally wrapped in endpoints.
+  - *Dependencies:* eg python version.
+  - *Data:* Way of identifying what data was used for training (ie dataset name/version).
+  - *Model Generation Code:* this is the code that specifies how are model was created including:
+    - What frameworks it used
+    - How it was trained
+    - The details on how the train/valid/test splits were created
+    - The number of experiments run
+    - The range of hyperparameters considered
+    - The actual set of hyperparameters that final model used
+  - *Experiment artifacts:* artifacts generated during training such as the loss curve
+  - *Tags:* Tags to aid in discovery and filtering, including the owner of the model and the task it was used for.

+A **feature store** is responsible for 3 main things: feature management, feature transformation, and feature consistency.
+ - *Feature Management:* This allows a company to store features that can be used across different models.
+This can be thought of as a feature catalog, where other teams can browse for features that they might find useful for their model/usecase.
+ - *Feature Computation:* The feature engineering logic to extract the features from the data.
+We can either compute the features every time we access the data if it isn't too expensive, or just store them after computing them once.
+ - *Feature Consistency:* Unify the logic for batch and streaming features to ensure consistency between features during training and during inference.
+This is because production code might be written in a different language than development code for efficiency reasons.